 An adventure beyond compare, take in the other-world scenery and landscapes that are guaranteed to take your breath away

-Iceland is a world of contrasts, the smouldering volcanoes and pristine glaciers combine to form one of the most unique eco-systems on the planet.
-There is also a chance of seeing one of nature’s most wonderful phoenomenon in Aurora Borealis or Northern Lights, this may be limited as we visit when the nights grow longer and the solar cycle is decreasing slightly.
+There is also a chance of seeing one of nature’s most wonderful phoenomenon in Aurora Borealis or Northern Lights, this may be limited as we visit when the nights are slightly shorter and the solar cycle is decreasing slightly.
 Icelandic hospitality is legendary, the warmth of greeting and standard of food is superb, it is one of the many reasons we have chosen to re-visit the country.
 A setting for many movie scenes, James Bond, Star Wars, Tomb Raider and Batman all have scenes filmed here, the surreal middle earth topography of the Island lending itself to creativity.

 Information about the event schedule will appear here when the event is confirmed.